Site Map

 Chart 2.71: Pensions Spending in 20th Century

-Government pensions spending, including both pensions for government employees and government pensions for workers like Social Security, started out at the beginning of the 20th century at zero percent of Gross Domestic Product (GDP).
-It increased very slowly during the first half of the century.
+Government pensions spending, including both pensions for government employees and government pensions for workers, like Social Security, started out at the beginning of the 20th century at zero percent of Gross Domestic Product (GDP).
+Pensions increased very slowly during the first half of the century.
 It was only in 1931 that government pension expenditure reached 0.12 percent of GDP.
 By the beginning of World War II pension expenditure had doubled — all the way to 0.22 percent of GDP.

-After World War II pension expenditures, now including Social Security payouts, began to accelerate, reaching 1 percent of GDP by 1953 and doubling to 2.1 percent of GDP by 1958.
-Pension expenditure reached 3 percent of GDP by 1970 and 4.22 percent by 1974.
+After World War II pension expenditures, now including Social Security payouts, began to accelerate, reaching 1 percent of GDP by 1953 and doubling to 2 percent of GDP by 1958.
+Pension expenditure reached 3 percent of GDP by 1971 and 4 percent by 1974.
 Pension expenditure breached 5 percent of GDP in 1980.

 Government Pensions Before Social Security